The Beauty Of The Yoruba Culture

 A brief history of the Yoruba culture

-Long time ago, around 800 AD, the Yoruba people settled in West Africa, specifically, in what is now known as Nigeria, Togo, and Benin.
+Long time ago, around 800 AD, the Yoruba people settled in West Africa, in what is now known as Nigeria, Togo, and Benin.
 They built a great society with their own language, beliefs, art, and culture.
 They were super good at farming, hunting, and trading, and their kingdom was really prosperous and peaceful.
 One cool thing about the Yoruba people is their myths and legends.
 They believed in many gods and goddesses, like Orunmila, Ogun, and Oshun, who helped them understand the world.

 Pretty interesting, right?